almostearthling/when-command/support/docs/install.md

 [^1]: the reason is that, when Python is installed via the _Microsoft Store_, the _APPDATA_ directory is relocated within the interpreter in order to confine it in a sandbox: the way of handling file system redirections for packaged applications is [documented here](https://learn.microsoft.com/en-us/windows/msix/desktop/desktop-to-uwp-behind-the-scenes#file-system). **When** uses the redirected location to store configuration and data, and **whenever** works anyway, however this type of setup is discouraged because it leads to configuration files that are both hard to read and hard to find.
 Other installations performed using either _winget_, or the _Python Install Manager_, which in turn is becoming the preferred installation method for Python on Windows, or the standalone Python installer, are not affected by this problem.
 If a _Microsoft Store_ based setup is really needed, be careful to disable the setting that limits the path length, as it might cause issues because of the intrinsic length of the base path.
-[^2]: the _PATH_ variable might need to be adjusted if this method is used, as suggested by the `pip` command, or the command `python -m pipx` has to be used instead of simply typing `pipx`; the same yields for _Microsoft Store_ based Python installations.
+[^2]: the _PATH_ variable might need to be adjusted if either _winget_ or the _Python Install Manager_ are used, as suggested by the `pip` command.
+Alternatively, the `pipx` command can simply be replaced with `python -m pipx`, without changes to the rest of the command line; the same yields for _Microsoft Store_ based Python installations.